 PHYSICS 130-1,2,3 College Physics (see also Physics Workshops)

 This is a three-quarter sequence in algebra-based physics.
 It is intended primarily for premedical students who need a full year of physics, but do not need to take calculus-based physics.
 The topics covered are similar to those of PHYSICS 135-1,2,3.
 There are three lectures, one discussion, and one two-hour laboratory per week.
 Prerequisites: algebra and trigonometry and concurent enrollment in 136-1,2,3.
 PHYSICS 130-1,2,3 must be taken in sequential order.

 PHYSICS 135-1,2,3 General Physics (see also Physics Workshops)

 This is a three-quarter sequence in calculus-based classical physics with an introduction to modern physics in the third quarter.
 It is intended for science and engineering majors and premedical students.
 There are three lectures and one discussion per week.
 1. Mechanics.
-Prerequisites: MATH 220-1,2, and concurent enrollment in 136-1 (Math 230-1 may be taken concurrently with 135-1).
+Prerequisites: MATH 220-1,2; MATH 230-1 and concurrent enrollment in 136-1 (Math 230-1 may be taken concurrently with 135-1).
 2. Electricity and magnetism.
 Prerequisite: 135-1 and 136-1 and concurrent enrollment in 136-2.
 3. Introduction to modern physics; wave phenomena.
 Prerequisite: 135-2 and 136-2 and concurrent enrollment in 136-3.
 Students with credit for a quarter of 135 may not later receive credit for the comparable quarter of 130.
 The topics covered in each quarter are: